classgraph/classgraph/README.md

 ### 12. Generate a GraphViz dot file from the classgraph

 During scanning, the class graph (the connectivity between classes, interfaces and annotations) is determined for all whitelisted (non-blacklisted) packages.
-Class graph visualizations can be useful in understanding complex codebases, and for finding architectural design issues (e.g. in the graph visualization [above](#visualization), you can see that `ShapeImpl` only needs to implement `Shape`, not `Renderable`, because `Renderable` is already a superinterface of `Shape`).
+The class graph can [very simply](https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/test/java/com/xyz/GenerateGraphvizDotFile.java) be turned into a [GraphViz](http://www.graphviz.org/) .dot file for visualization purposes, as shown [above](#visualization).

-Te class graph can [very simply](https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/test/java/com/xyz/GenerateGraphvizDotFile.java) be turned into a [GraphViz](http://www.graphviz.org/) .dot file for visualization purposes.
 Call the following after `.scan()`, where the `sizeX` and `sizeY` params give the layout size in inches:

 ```java
 public String generateClassGraphDotFile(float sizeX, float sizeY)